mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - **Arguments that work:**
   - "Your family wanted peace, not more destruction"
   - "You'll prove the kings RIGHT about Blackwoods if you do this"
-  - "We'll expose the truth without the Sundering—we HAVE the evidence"
+  - "We'll expose the truth without the Worldrend—we HAVE the evidence"
   - "Your mother's message: don't let hate consume you"

 **If Successful:**